The Setup

 Day 2

 When everything was dry, I used a small amount of water and wet my image to begin peeling away the printer paper.
 By using my fingertips to rub away at the paper, everything was removed except the ink which was left behind on the watercolor.
 By using this technique, I had to be especially careful to apply enough pressure to peel the paper, but at the same time not press too hard as to remove the ink as well.
 What I found most difficult about this process was not messing up the watercoloring underneath.
 Although my print itself was revealed successfully, my painting got kind of smudged in the process.
+What Was the Takeaway?

 This project definitely turned out differently than how I expected.
 It was fun to use watercolors again in a more complex way and it was neat to see the difference between the print in color and the print in black and white.
 Since the watercolor shows through there there is no ink present, I expected the black and white to turn out better however, I found I was more impressed with my colorful landscape man.
 Overall, this was a different take on a graphic design project and I enjoyed the change of pace.